Farmland Preservation Program

 - Jon Lucas, Secretary, Farmer Member

-- Bryan McManus, Member, Developer Member
+- Bryan McManus, Developer Member

-- Rich Yost, Member, Municipal Member
+- Rich Yost, Municipal Member

-- Nancy Snee, Member, At-Large Member
+- Nancy Snee, At-Large Member

-- Blakslee Masters, Member, Farmer Member
+- Blakslee Masters, Farmer Member

 Farmland Preservation Board Meeting Information (agenda, minutes, etc.)